iamonnox/tradecontrol/docs/tc_assets.md

 ### Production Layer

-The Production Layer is illustrated in **Figure 1a** and is covered [by my paper on production](tc_functions.md).
+The Production Layer is illustrated in **Figure 1a** and is covered [by the paper on production](tc_functions.md).
 The data sources for the Asset Recording Layer are described in the [construction section](tc_balance_sheet.md#construction) of the balance sheet documentation.
 The [Trade Statement](https://github.com/TradeControl/office/blob/master/src/excel/xltCashFlow/Biz/DataLoader.cs) is the P&L without asset recording or the task-based accruals that controllers can optionally use for scheduling workflow financing.
 It is important to understand that the Production Layer is not connected to the Asset Recording Surface and can therefore work independently.
 Without the Production Layer, you will die.
 The other layers are grafted onto production in order to define ownership and distribute value.

 The corresponding code that reflects the value-chain inside the Production Layer is as follows: